MixMaster32305/ipsum/README.md

 # Commands

 ### `nmap`
 Scans a public or lan IP for ports.
-Will report both forwarded and internal ports.
+Will report both forwarded and internal ports (or a random IP).
 Scanning lan IPs uses a jump file which are deleted once used.
 ```
 nmap [ip address]
+nmap [random]
 ```
 **Example:**
 ```
 nmap 42.32.76.140
+nmap random
 ```
 ---